lucified/ecs-upd8r/README.md

 increment its revision, which will cause the service to restart with an updated task definition.
 The revision and tag information will be updated to the s3 bucket.

-To run this command, you will need to have the following variables defined:
+To run this command, all of the following options need to be defined:
 - `REGION`
 - `CLUSTER`
 - `SERVICE`